TFAGaming/NetLevel-Bot/README.md

 > The package **canvacord** has it's source installed on this project, so avoid to install it via `npm install` command to bypass the latest typings errors.

 > **Warning**
-> Make sure that the package **chalk** has the version **v2.4.2** installed because this bot uses CommonJS modules, because the latest version uses ES6 modules.
+> Make sure that the package **chalk** has the version **v2.4.2** installed because this bot uses CommonJS modules, and chalk latest version uses ES6 modules.

 ## Dev-dependencies
 - **@types/uuid** v^9.0.3